kubernetes-sigs/gateway-api/site-src/concepts/choosing-route-types.md

 ```
 ### TCPRoute (Experimental)

-Use this when your application communicates using raw TCP.
+Use `TCPRoute` for applications that communicate using raw TCP.

-Common examples include:
+This provides simple Layer-4 forwarding with no HTTP or TLS inspection.

-- Databases such as Postgres or MySQL
+Common use cases include:

-- Message brokers such as MQTT or AMQP
+- Databases (PostgreSQL, MySQL)
-- Mail protocols like SMTP or IMAP
+- Message brokers (MQTT, AMQP)

-TCPRoute provides simple Layer-4 forwarding without HTTP or TLS inspection.
+- Mail protocols (SMTP, IMAP)

-Example:
+**Example:**

 ```yaml
 kind: TCPRoute